rubenrua/Notes/startups.md

 * When failure is expensive, plan carefully.
 When failure is cheap, act quickly.
 (James Clear)
 * Si no cuestan dinero no son principios, son opiniones.
 (Diego Mariño)
 * Let curiosity be your compass.
 It remains Day 1.
 (Jeff Bezos)
+* Organization is the enemy of innovation // Order or progress (Naval Ravikant)

 Palabros
 ------------------